giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 - EFS mount times are better than EBS.

 If you need to use EFS to provision volumes be careful with:
 - All Kubernetes Persistent Volumes will be stored in the same EFS instance.
-You can deploy multiple provisioners per cluster, each having it's own storage-class and EFS instance.
+You can deploy multiple provisioners per cluster, each having its own storage-class and EFS instance.
 - [EFS throughtput](https://docs.aws.amazon.com/efs/latest/ug/performance.html) need to be setup accordingly in order not to have performance issues.
 We only recommend Provisioned Throughput and if you need high performance you will need EBS.
 - EFS backups are done with [AWS Backup](https://aws.amazon.com/backup/) and it does not have the snapshot feature of EBS.
 - You cannot limit the amount of data stored in an EFS volume.
 The requested value in kubernetes is ignored.